Art + Technology

 Our Binary Salons are a place where artists who are working at the intersection of art + technology can come together to share ideas and practices.
 These free & open to the public gatherings feature local and international artists who are pushing the boundaries of their process.
 The Binary Salons are for artists and by artists.

 Please email email@example.com if you have a specific artist you want to hear speak or if you are interested in presenting your latest work!
 Sign up for our newsletter to get updates on our upcoming salons.

 Learn more about our Binary Salons & presenting artists here

 Whether it’s artist-led renegade parties or high-production festivals, The Midway Gallery creates a stage for artists exhibiting work on the cutting edge of art + technology.

 Immersive environments star, as both local and international artists come together to create unforgettable experiences spanning the breadth of the visual, auditory, and tactile.
 Once confined to flat monitors and screens, Luminary (Expanded) reveals art, tech, and music in three moving, living dimensions.
 Wearable tech couture contracts and morphs based on a viewer’s gaze, an immense gallery becomes a reactive, living organism, percussionists create explosions of color and light, and selfies rain like confetti from the sky.

 pop up art + technology events

-Led by artists themselves, these events allow for a casual platform to artists to exhibit works that are still in progress or haven't been out in the public.
-These installations can occur on their own in an abandon warehouse or in tandem with a larger music event at The Midway.
+Led by artists themselves, these events allow for a casual platform for artists to exhibit works that are still in progress or haven't been out in the public.
+These installations can occur on their own, in an abandoned warehouse, or in tandem with a larger music event at The Midway.